SilverLinings89/Waveguide/Progress.md

 Also: For higher order elements I see no more coupling.
 Will  need to evaluate what the issue is here and if I only do lower order elements somewhere.
 Could also be an issue with system size etc. Will quickly go over code tomorrow to check.

+# Friday, 17th of December

+I have prepared the BWUniCluster to run my examples.
+Only my own code missing but up to dealii, everything is setup

+# Wednesday, 22nd of December

+I have implemented relative convergence control and setting the number of sectors for a simulation that doesn't use a predefined scheme.
+I found what was blocking my convergence control and have fixed it.